MIT Department of Physics

 The MIT Department of Physics has over 120 faculty members, is often cited as the largest physics department in the United States, and hosts top-ranked programs.
 It offers the SB, SM, PhD, and ScD degrees.
-Fourteen alumni of the department and nine current or former faculty members (two of whom were also students at MIT) have won the Nobel Prize in Physics.
+Fourteen alumni of the department and nine current or former faculty members (two of whom were also students at MIT) have won the Nobel Prize in Physics.The Department of Physics was born when MIT founder William Barton Rogers proposed in 1865 to bring their Mens et Manus philosophy to life by creating a new laboratory of physics and mechanics in another department’s back room.

 Academics

 Undergraduate academics

 There are two paths to earning a bachelor's degree (SB) in physics from MIT.
 The first, "Course 8 Focused Option", is for students intending to continue studying physics in graduate school.
 The track offers a rigorous education in various fields in fundamental physics including classical and quantum mechanics, statistical physics, general relativity, electrodynamics, and higher mathematics.

 The second, "Course 8 Flexible Option" is designed for those students who would like to develop a strong background in physics but who would like to branch off into other research directions or more unconventional career paths, such as information theory, computer science, finance, and biophysics.
 A significant part of the student's third and fourth undergraduate years are left open for relevant electives and graduate classes, which then form a specialization.
 Both tracks have a strong emphasis on laboratory instruction, with the third year often reserved for two "Junior Lab" courses.
 Most students partaking in undergraduate research or a research-oriented internship.